-Entrée has a 55.32% interest in the Blue Rose copper-iron-gold-molybdenum joint venture property, with Giralia Resources Pty Ltd, now a subsidiary of Atlas Iron Limited (ASX:AGO) ("Atlas"), retaining a 44.68% interest.
+Entrée has a 55.79% interest in the Blue Rose copper-iron-gold-molybdenum joint venture property, with Giralia Resources Pty Ltd, now a subsidiary of Atlas Iron Limited (ASX:AGO) ("Atlas"), retaining a 44.21% interest.
 The property is located in the Olary Region of South Australia, 300 kilometres north-northeast of Adelaide.
-Magnetite iron formations occur in the southern portion of this 1,000 square kilometre tenement, and a zone of copper oxide mineralization and a gold target (Golden Sophia) are located in the north-central area of the tenement.
+Magnetite iron formations occur in the southern portion of this 716 square kilometre tenement, and a zone of copper oxide mineralization and a gold target (Golden Sophia) are located in the north-central area of the tenement.
 The joint venture covers tenement EL5129, which was granted on July 19, 2012, for a 3-year term.
-An application to renew the tenement was filed on June 11, 2015 and is currently pending.
+An application to renew the tenement for an additional 2-year term was filed on June 11, 2015 and was approved effective August 4, 2015.